History of roads in Ireland: Partition

+Republic of Ireland

 Signpost warning of km/h speed limits on R235 at County Donegal/County Tyrone border.
 Bilingual with distances in km.

 Roads in the Republic are signed with M (for motorways), N (for national roads), R (for regional roads) and L (for Local roads).
 The appearance of L road-numbers on signposts only began in 2006, along with European route numbers on some major roads.
 Roads in Northern Ireland are signed with M (for motorways), A (for A-class roads) and B (for B-class roads).
 There are also C-class roads in Northern Ireland but these road-numbers are not currently shown on signposts.

 The introduction of metric speed limits has led to the erection of signs warning motorists of the change to either the metric or imperial systems at the border.
 Differing road-numbering systems also mean that some signs in Northern Ireland display route-numbers used in the Republic and vice versa.

 Road improvements: 1920s to 1950s

 In 1922, the Irish Free State took over a network of public roads which required major improvements.
 Most road surfaces were made up of undressed and unrolled water-bound macadam which did not use tar as a sealant.

-Under the Local Government Act, 1925 the construction and maintenance of main roads and county roads became the responsibility of local county councils.
+Under the Local Government Act 1925 (No. 5) the construction and maintenance of main roads and county roads became the responsibility of local county councils.
 Main roads and county roads were funded by the county less the urban districts and urban roads were funded by the urban districts.

-The 1925 Act also granted powers to order the removal or alteration of buildings, trees and hedges causing obstruction or danger, introduced a licensing system for the erection of petrol pumps and introduced powers to set speed limits and to regulate signposts.
+The 1925 act also granted powers to order the removal or alteration of buildings, trees and hedges causing obstruction or danger, introduced a licensing system for the erection of petrol pumps and introduced powers to set speed limits and to regulate signposts.

 Grants were made to local councils from the Road Fund for the improvement of roads and, later, their maintenance.
 By the 1930s, "the surfaces of the main roads had all been improved and attention could then be given to widening and improving alignment".
 Main roads now had tarmac surfaces in most instances although some sections of road, such as the Carrigrohane Road in Cork, were made from reinforced concrete.
 Road improvement schemes and road maintenance were effectively suspended during World War II due to the scarcity of tar and bitumen.
 After the war, roads that had deteriorated due to lack of maintenance during the war were restored and other improvements were made: "the effect of all these measures was a marked improvement in both main and county roads".